xKDR/Survey.jl/docs/src/man/comparisons.md

-The inspiration for `Survey.jl` comes from R. Hence the syntax is in most cases very similar to the syntax in the [`survey` package](https://cran.r-project.org/web/packages/survey/survey.pdf) from R. To showcase this we will use the `apisrs` dataset found in both R's `survey` and `Survey.jl`.
+The inspiration for `Survey.jl` comes from R. Hence the syntax is in most cases very similar to the syntax in the [`survey` package](https://cran.r-project.org/web/packages/survey/survey.pdf) from R. To showcase this we will use the `api` datasets found in both R's `survey` and `Survey.jl`.
 See the [Tutorial](@ref) section for more details about the `api` datesets.